llpeterson/internetworking/impl.md

 > architectural principle.
 >
 > These two kinds of processing are easy to conflate when both run on
-> the same CPU, as is the case in software switch depected in
+> the same CPU, as is the case in software switch depicted in
 > [Figure 1](#softswitch), but performance can be dramatically
 > improved by optimizing how the data plane is implemented, and
 > correspondingly, specifying a well-defined interface between the